Learn How to Build Muscle Naturally at Home

-- Stand straight with your arms on your sides and grab the dumbbells firmly.
-Ensure that you keep your elbows steady and lift only your forearm while curling your biceps.
+Hold the dumbbells firmly with your arms at your sides and in a straight position.
+Ensure that your elbows remain still and that you lift your forearm when curling your biceps.

 4. Hammer Curls

-- Quite similar to bicep curls, the only difference in the posture of a hammer curl is that the handle of the Dumbbell is aligned vertically while curling and this targets the long head of your biceps.
+The main difference between bicep curls and hammer curls is that the handle of the dumbbell is placed vertically throughout the curl, which targets the long head of your biceps.